Skip to main content

 2. If dealing with a large amount of data, consider dividing the loading process into intervals using an Interval chunk size (optional).

-6. Execute the River to fetch data from X based on the specified parameters.
+6. Execute the Data Flow to fetch data from X based on the specified parameters.

 info

-• Maximum time range for non-segmented queries is 90 days, and for segmented queries is 45 days.
+• The maximum time range for non-segmented queries is 90 days, and 45 days for segmented queries.

 • Statistics and Campaigns rows do not appear if there is no data on the chosen day.